Protect forest now

 Where is the temperate rainforest located?

-The temperate rainforest is mainly located in cool temperate climate zones between 40° and 60° north and south latitude. southern latitude.
-Some of the best known regions with temperate rainforest are the west coast of North America from California to Alaska, the southern coastal regions of Chile, parts of New Zealand Chile, parts of New Zealand and Tasmania and some areas in Japan and in Japan and Europe.
+The temperate rainforest is mainly located in cool temperate climate zones between 40° and 60° northern and southern latitude.
+Some of the best known regions with temperate rainforest are the west coast of North America from California to Alaska, the southern coastal regions of Chile, parts of New Zealand and Tasmania and some areas in Japan and Europe.

-The temperate rainforest is a unique forest forest ecosystem.
-Due to its geographical location, it is not as not as hot as in the tropics, and you can find different animal and plant and plant species.
-With its year-round humid climate, the temperate temperatures between 10 and 20 degrees Celsius and an and an annual rainfall of up to up to 5,000 mm per year, it is also a typical rainforest a typical rainforest that offers optimal living conditions. conditions.
+The temperate rainforest is a unique forest ecosystem.
+Due to its geographical location, it is not as hot as in the tropics, and you can find different animal and plant species.
+With its year-round humid climate, the temperature ranges between 10 and 20 degrees Celsius and it has an annual rainfall of up to 5,000 mm per year, it is also a typical rainforest that offers optimal living conditions.

-Rainforests develop in a climate that is humid all year round and particularly high levels of precipitation.
-Almost all temperate rainforests are located on the western side of high mountain ranges, including including the temperate rainforest of western Canada.
-There transport humid air masses that rise over the Pacific Pacific Ocean towards the coastal mountains.
-At the mountains, the air masses are forced to rise.
-In the process cool down and the moisture condenses.
-From a height, the air cannot rise any further and so the clouds the clouds rain down.
-This leads to huge amounts of precipitation of over 2000 mm per year.
-Due to the the coast, summers and winters remain mild, which means that less precipitation evaporates overall.
-The heavy rainfall and evaporation, supplemented by frequent fog, lead to a constantly to a constantly humid climate.
+Rainforests develop in a climate that is humid all year round and have particularly high levels of precipitation.
+Almost all temperate rainforests are located on the western side of high mountain ranges, including the temperate rainforest of Western Canada.
+There, sea winds transport moist air masses, which rise over the Pacific Ocean, towards the coastal mountain ranges.
+As the air reaches the mountains, it is forced to rise.
+During this ascent, it cools, and the moisture condenses.
+Once the air reaches a certain height, it can no longer rise, causing the clouds to release their moisture as rain. often exceeding 2,000 mm per year.
+Additionally, due to the proximity to the coast, both summers and winters remain mild, reducing the overall evaporation of rainfall.
+The heavy rain and low evaporation, combined with frequent fog, create a perpetually moist climate.

 Important - and threatened

-The primeval forests of the temperate rainforest are the most richest ecosystem in the temperate climate zone and therefore an important habitat.
-They also store vast amounts of carbon and therefore play an important role in the global global climate system.
+The primeval forests of the temperate rainforest are the most species-rich ecosystem in the temperate climate zone, making them a crucial habitat.
+They also store vast amounts of carbon and therefore play an important role in the global climate system.

-Unfortunately, however, these primeval forests are acutely threatened by clear-cutting and urbanization.
+Unfortunately, these ancient forests are acutely threatened by clear-cutting and urbanization.
 That is why Wilderness International is active in the temperate rainforest.
-Here you can with us to preserve a piece of Canadian old-growth forest forever forever:
+Here, you can protect a piece of Canadian old-growth forest with us forever:

-The primeval forests of western Canada are home to wild coastal wolves, mighty bald eagles, rare carnivorous sundews and giant sundew and gigantic primeval forest giants such as maple trees, Alaska cedars and giant live trees, up to 2,000 years old and years old and 100 meters high.
+The old-growth forests of western Canada are home to wild coastal wolves, majestic bald eagles, the rare carnivorous sundew, and gigantic ancient trees such as maples, yellow cedar, and giant western red cedars, some up to 2,000 years old and 100 meters tall.

 What makes it so special?

-Due to the mild, humid climate and the low human evergreen tree giants grow for up to 2000 years.
-These include the giant arborvitae, the Sitka spruce and the Douglas fir. the Douglas fir.
-Some trees reach heights of over 100 m.
-They make up the majority of the total biomass of up to 1000 tons per hectare - that even surpasses tropical forests. tropical forests.
+Due to the mild, moist climate and low human impact, evergreen tree giants can grow for up to 2,000 years.
+These include the western red cedar, Sitka spruce, and Douglas fir.
+Some trees reach heights of over 100 meters.
+They make up the majority of the total biomass, which can reach up to 1,000 tons per hectare – even surpassing tropical forests.

 Wilderness International